mark-mcdermott/xin/README.md

-# Olite
+# Xin

 > A lightweight desktop note-taking app for macOS, inspired by Obsidian.

-## What is Olite?
+## What is Xin?

-Olite (Obsidian Lite) is a streamlined note-taking and journaling application designed for a specific workflow:
+Xin is a streamlined note-taking and journaling application designed for a specific workflow:
 - Daily notes with automatic date-based creation
 - Tag-based content organization (`#project-a`, `#personal`, etc.)
 - Auto-generated tag views that aggregate all content by tag